 ‘Rubber’ Bark Chippings

 Well, it sort of depends on what you want to use them for.
-If you want a simple play area flooring that is capable of cushioning the blows of falling children from climbing frames and swings, then there’s no harm in choosing either.
-Rubber chippings will inevitably last longer because they don’t decompose and they are readily available in all sorts of colours.
+If you want a simple play area flooring that is capable of cushioning the blows of falling children from climbing frames and swings, then there’s no harm in choosing either (as long as they have been tested to British Standard BS1177:2018 Impact Attenuating Playground Surfacing).
+Rubber chippings will usually last longer because though they will degrade over time, they don’t naturally decompose.
+They are also readily available in all sorts of colours, but can sometimes cause staining to clothes.

-However, this is perhaps where the benefits of ‘rubber’ bark chippings end.
+However, along with the environmental benefits of recycling waste this is perhaps where the benefits of ‘rubber’ bark chippings end.
 As a gardener, decomposing organic matter is not a concern – if anything, it is actively encouraged by gardeners.
 So from the point of view of enriching soil, it makes little sense to use ‘rubber‘ bark chippings in beds and borders and in other areas around the garden.

 Bark Chippings as Mulch